AndromedaOMA/FlappyNet/README.md

 --------------------------------------------------------------------------------
 <h1 id="flappynet" align="left">FlappyNet:</h1>

-**NOTE**: This project represents the final project supported and realized within the Neueonal Networks laboratories of the Faculty of Informatics of the Alexandru Ioan Cuza University in Iași, Romania.
+**NOTE**: This project represents the final project supported and realized within the Neueonal Networks laboratories of the Faculty of Computer Science of the Alexandru Ioan Cuza University in Iași, Romania.

 <h3 align="left">Here we have the requirement:</h3>